About this Invasive Insect

 Frequently Asked Questions

 Healthy trees can typically survive three to five years of heavy moth feeding.
 A healthy tree will usually be able to regrow their leaves later in the season.
-However, if the trees are stressed due to drought, disease, fungi or other insects, this loss of leaves can deplete the tree’s energy reserves and eventually result in death.
+However, if the trees are stressed due to drought, disease, fungi, or other insects, this loss of leaves can deplete the tree’s energy reserves and eventually result in death.
 Unfortunately, conifer trees (though not the moth’s favourite meal) can die after only one year of very heavy feeding.

 Several local species will eat the caterpillars or pupae.
 Birds such as blue jays and orioles will eat the caterpillars, and chickadees will feed on the egg masses.
 Mice, chipmunks, skunks, voles and other small mammals will eat the pupae or larvae.

-Besides wildlife that eat the LDD, there are some other natural control methods including both a virus and fungus.
-The nuclear polyhedrosis virus (NPV) infects the caterpillars, causing them to die and continues to spread through contact between caterpillars.
-It can also be spread through the feces of birds that eat dead or dying caterpillars.
+Besides wildlife that eat spongy moth, there are some other natural control methods including a virus, fungus, and parasitic wasps and flies.
+The nuclear polyhedrosis virus (NPV) infects the caterpillars, causing them to die.
+The virus spreads through contact between caterpillars and through the feces of birds that eat dead or dying infected caterpillars.
 The effectiveness of the virus is dependent on high caterpillar density.
 Interestingly, when caterpillars die due to the NPV they hang in an upside down “v” shape.
 The fungus Entomophaga maimaiga overwinters in soil and infects the caterpillars, resulting in their death.
 It needs cool, wet weather to persist and be effective.
 These natural controls are part of why the population declines after a few years.

 Outbreaks generally collapse due to the combined effects of natural controls: a fungus (Entomophaga maimaiga), a virus (Ld-Nucleopolyhedral virus), and parasitic wasps and flies.
-The effectiveness of these natural enemies is dependent on weather conditions and the size of LDD moth populations.
+The effectiveness of these natural enemies is dependent on weather conditions and the size of spongy moth populations.

 There are several ways that you can try to help your trees affected by this moth.
 A combination of these methods works best.
-You won’t get rid of all the caterpillars, but you can reduce the amount of damage they cause.
-If there are a few trees on your property that you’re concerned about, you can concentrate your efforts on them.
+You may not get rid of all the caterpillars, but you can reduce the amount of damage they cause.
+If there are a few trees on your property that you’re concerned about, concentrate your efforts on them.
 If you have a larger woodlot some damage to a few trees is not likely to have a big effect on the forest in the long term.

-If you’re worried about the trees on your property you can try the methods listed below or consult a local tree service company:
+If you’re worried about the trees on your property, you can try the methods listed below or consult a local tree service company:

-• Keeping your tree healthy (year round): This can mean watering in dry periods, adding mulch to the soil around its base and making sure its root zone is clear of heavy objects or things preventing rain from getting into the soil.
+- Keeping your tree healthy (year-round): This can mean watering in dry periods, adding mulch to the soil around its base, and making sure its root zone is clear of heavy objects or things preventing rain from getting into the soil.

-• Spraying Btk (Planning: winter before you want to spray, Spraying: May – June): Btk (Bacillus thuringiensis kurstaki) is a biopesticide that can kill moths in the caterpillar stage when sprayed on the leaves of affected trees.
+- Spraying Btk (Planning: winter before you want to spray, Spraying: May to June): Btk (Bacillus thuringiensis kurstaki) is a biopesticide that can kill moths in the caterpillar stage when sprayed on the leaves of affected trees.
 The caterpillar needs to eat the bacteria off the leaf to be killed.
 Various Btk products are publicly available, however it should be applied by a registered pesticide applicator.
 This can be done through ground sprays or aerial sprays for larger forested areas.
 Consult a local tree service company for ground spray options and research for aerial spray options well in advance of the spring season.
 Note: Pesticides of any kind should only be used with the greatest caution.
 Always make sure to carefully read the label and follow instructions for the proper timing and dosage of application.
 Visit Health Canada to read about the safety of Btk.
 This spraying can be done for individual trees or for large scale infestations.

-When a population boom occurs, LDD caterpillars often eat all the leaves on their host trees.
-When this happens they search for more food by crawling around or dropping down on silk lines and the wind blows them onto something else nearby.
+When a population boom occurs, spongy moth caterpillars often eat all the leaves on their host trees.
+Once this happens, the caterpillars search for more food by crawling around or dropping down on silk lines.
+Windy conditions help blow them out of a tree canopy and onto anything that’s nearby.

 Treatments must be done by a qualified professional with special equipment, can be very costly, and require holes to be drilled into the base of each tree.
-It must be done pre-emptive to the caterpillar outbreak and therefore takes planning to be effective as it targets the first few early life stages of the caterpillar.
+It must be done pre-emptive to the caterpillar outbreak and therefore takes planning to be effective as it targets the early life stages of the caterpillar.
 Learn more information from Bioforest, and see their list of service providers.

-2021 Response
+2021 Actions

 Outreach and Education